Pious Actions or OCD?

 Well, Pesach (along with most other Jewish events) comes with many religious requirements.
 It can be a particularly challenging time for people with OCD and sometimes the religious practices can become scrupulosity, a form of religious OCD.
 Some examples that come to mind are:

 - Eating: How much Mazta should you eat?
 What about Marror?
-Did she eat the amount of a Kezayit?
-Did I drink a Reviyit?
+Did she eat the amount of a Kezayit (olive)?
+Did I drink a Reviyit (half the cup)?

 - Timing: Did you eat the Marror within the required time-frame?
 Did he eat the Afikomin before midnight?